Climate Jargon

 Levelized cost of energy (LCOE): Lifetime cost of an electricity generating system, divided by the total electricity delivered, used for comparisons

-Levelized cost of storage (LCOE): Lifetime cost of an electricity storage system, divided by the total electricity delivered back to the grid, used for comparisons
+Levelized cost of storage (LCOS): Lifetime cost of an electricity storage system, divided by the total electricity delivered back to the grid, used for comparisons

 Liquefied natural gas (LNG): Natural gas pressurized and cooled to a very low temperature, then shipped to other countries